danmt/dynamic-component-loader/README.md

 ## Conclusion

-I hope that you had as much fun as I while writing this code.
-Now you know how to dynamically load components with lazy loading, reducing the main bundle size and making the experience better for your users.
-If you are having any problems, feel free to reach out via comments down below.
+I hope that you had as much fun coding this as I did while writing this code.
+Now you know how to dynamically load components with lazy loading.
+With this knowledge, you can reduce the main bundle size, and make the experience better for your users.
+If you are having any problems, feel free to reach out to me via [Twitter](https://twitter.com/danm_t).

-*This Dot Labs is a modern web consultancy focused on helping companies realize their digital transformation efforts.
-For expert architectural guidance, training, or consulting in React, Angular, Vue, Web Components, GraphQL, Node, Bazel, or Polymer, visit [thisdotlabs.com]((https://www.thisdotlabs.com).*

-*This Dot Media is focused on creating an inclusive and educational web for all.
-We keep you up to date with advancements in the modern web through events, podcasts, and free content.
-To learn, visit [thisdot.co](https://www.thisdot.co).*